julianpistorius/presentation-containers-intro/containers-101.md

 Note:
 - Volumes are the recommended way to expose local data to containers
+- Tyson will show us how to use a volume
 - "Bind mounts" make the host's filesystem accessible inside the container.

 <!-- .slide: data-timing="30" -->